chrisnarr/chrisnarr.github.io/_pages/cv.md

 nav: true
 nav_order: 4
 cv_pdf: # you can also use external links here
-description: Some information about my life.
+description: Some information about me and my life.
 toc:
   sidebar: left
 ---